How to read school reports: A parent survival guide

 Should I ask my child’s teacher if they think they would benefit from additional support to stay on track/to stretch their learning?

 Asking your teacher for their recommendations can help you to have an insight into whether your child needs extra support.
 With the pandemic having turned schooling upside down, your child may need a little more support outside of class hours than they otherwise would do.
-Even if you’ve not seen a dip in your child’s enthusiasm or performance, a small amount of additional learning, such as the tutoring we offer at Explore Learning, can help your child adapt and thrive.
+Even if you’ve not seen a dip in your child’s enthusiasm or performance, a small amount of additional learning, such as the maths and English tutoring we offer at Explore Learning, can help your child adapt and thrive.
 This can help stretch their knowledge and intelligence too, as well as help them keep up in certain subjects or topic areas.

 Our team of experts are always on hand to help simplify school reports and work together with you to ensure your child reaches their full potential.